dschrempf/nix-script/README.md

+### Looking for new maintainer

+I have completely switched over to using [Magix](https://github.com/dschrempf/magix) and am looking for a new maintainer for `nix-script`.
+Please contact me!

+---

 This version of `nix-script` is a fork of the [original version by Brian Hicks](https://github.com/BrianHicks/nix-script) which has been flagged unmaintained.
 I am fixing bugs and regressions caused by the Rust ecosystem